eyedeekay/sam-forwarder/README.md

 sure how well they'll work yet.
 TCP is pretty good though.

 I'm in the process of adding client proxying to a specific i2p destination by base32 or (pre-added)jump address.
 TCP works well.
-UDP exists, but is disabled and untested.
+UDP exists, but is not thoroughly tested.

 I've only enabled the use of a subset of the i2cp and tunnel configuration options, the ones I use the most and for no other real reason assume other